The controller within the meaning of data protection and privacy laws is:

 Where we keep it?

-We are based in the United Kingdom & store our data within the EU.
+We are based in the United Kingdom and store our data within the EU.
 Some organisations which provide services to us may transfer personal data outside of the EU, but we will only allow them to do so provided your data is adequately protected.

 Where individual functions within our service are performed on our behalf by service providers whose registered location or place of data processing is not located in a Member State of the European Union or another state that is a signatory to the Agreement on the European Economic Area, we ensure before disclosure that there is either an adequate level of data protection and privacy within the recipient’s organization (e.g. through self-certification on the recipient’s part for the EU-US Privacy Shield or agreement of “EU standard contractual clauses” with the recipient) and/or that your consent has been received in sufficient form.
 For example, some of our systems use Microsoft / Apple products.
 As US companies, it may be that using their products results in personal data being transferred to or accessible from the US.
-However, we will allow this as we are certain personal data will still be adequately protected due to Microsoft & Apple being certified under the USA’s ‘Privacy Shield’ scheme.
+However, we will allow this as we are certain personal data will still be adequately protected due to Microsoft and Apple being certified under the USA’s ‘Privacy Shield’ scheme.

 How long we keep it?

-We will only use & store information for so long as it is required for the purpose it was collected.
-How long information will be stored depends on the information in question & what it is being used for.
+We will only use and store information for so long as it is required for the purpose it was collected.
+How long information will be stored depends on the information in question and what it is being used for.
 For example, if you are a customer with a maintenance contract we would hold your data for as long as you are a customer, to allow us to contact you to arrange any planned or reactive maintenance you require, or until you close your account with us.

 What we would also like to do with it?